Xenia Denikina: Early life

-Xenia Chizh (sometimes transcribed Tchije) was born in Biała Podlaska, then part of Congress Poland in the Russian Empire.
+Xenia Chizh was born in Biała Podlaska, then part of Congress Poland in the Russian Empire.
 Her father was Vassili Ivanovitch Chizn, an artillery officer and local official, and her mother was Elisaveta Alexandrovna Toumskaya.
 She graduated from the Institute for Young Ladies in Warsaw, and was training to be a teacher when she started a relationship with Anton Denikin.